 Paula is the CEO of WildlifeDirect.

-Besides education programs, there’s also many Wildlife Warriors kids clubs across the country.
-Children learn about wildlife through documentaries and books, meet the heroes from the TV-series, join them in the field to learn more about wildlife, go to parks and camping.
+Besides education programs, there are also several Wildlife Warriors kids clubs across the country.
+Children learn about wildlife through documentaries and books and get to meet the heroes from the TV-series.
+They join them in the field to learn more about wildlife, go to parks and camp.

-Engages the public to fight for nature and its wildlife.
-Protesting when things go wrong, reporting wildlife crime, and inspiring people to work in the wildlife conservation sector.
+Paula engages the public to fight for nature and its wildlife, which include protesting when things go wrong, reporting wildlife crime and inspiring people to work in the wildlife conservation sector.

-Has lobbied Kenya to burn over 100 tons of elephant tusks during the ‘Hands off our Elephants’ campaign, to send a message to the world to end ivory trade.
+Lobbied Kenya to burn over 100 tons of elephant tusks during the "Hands off our Elephants" campaign, to send a message to the world to end the ivory trade.

 Paula is on a mission to change hearts, minds and laws to ensure Africa’s critical species endure forever.